filakhtov/gentoo-use-docs/dev-libs/glib.md

 It is recommended to enable this flag if the GNOME desktop environment or gnome applications are to be used on the target system.

 ### debug
-Append the `-DG_ENABLE_DEBUG` option to the `CFLAGS` variable for the duration of the build to enable additional debugging code.
-When flag is disabled, append the `-DG_DISABLE_CAST_CHECKS` option instead to disable some additional sanity checks that are primarily useful for development builds.
+Pass the `--buildtype=debug` option to the meson build script.
+Enable additional debugging code and sanity checks that are primarily useful for development builds.

 This flag should be disabled and is only useful for testers, developers or for collecting a debugging information to report bugs.